UFC 209 Predictions

 Alistair “The Reem” Overeem vs. Mark “Super Samoan” Hunt

 This is a rematch from PRIDE FC.
-The Reem americana’d The Super Samoan in a little over a minute.
+The Reem defeated The Super Samoan in a little over a minute with an Americana.
 Again, it’s heavyweight MMA.
 DO NOT BET ON THIS FIGHT.
 Dadbod Overeem has been weirdly patient and tactical in his approach in his last stint inside the eight-sided cage.
 Mark Hunt is coming off a no contest against “The Walking Pharmacy” Brock Lesnar.
-He’s pissed at Brock.
-He’s pissed at the UFC and USADA.
+He’s very upset with Brock.
+He’s with the UFC and USADA.
 Despite having advantages as far as reach, speed, and grappling go, I believe that Overeem is going to be the unfortunate victim of Mark Hunt’s wrath.
 Hunt by KO.

 “ABC” Amanda Bobby Cooper vs. Cynthia Calvillo